meltano/meltano/docs/src/docs/singer-spec.md

 * `stream` - this is the primary identifier of the stream as it will be passed to the target (`tools`, `team`, etc.)
 * `tap_stream_id` - this is the unique identifier of the stream which can differ from the `stream` name since some sources may have multiple available streams with the same name
-* `schema` - this is the JSON schema of the stream
+* `schema` - this is the JSON schema of the stream, which will be passed in a SCHEMA message to the Target

 Optional properties within the list are: